RobertoRoos/sawIntuitiveResearchKitWiki/Tool-Detection.md

 <a href="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/tool-detection/dmib-tool-jumper-empty.jpg"><img src="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/tool-detection/dmib-tool-jumper-empty.jpg" width="350"></a>

-To configure the dMIB to use the 1-wire FPGA based approach, you need to jump the first 2 pins (see picture).
+To configure the dMIB to use the 1-wire FPGA based approach, you need to jump the first 2 pins (see picture below).

 <a href="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/tool-detection/dmib-tool-jumper-12-FPGA.jpg"><img src="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/tool-detection/dmib-tool-jumper-12-FPGA.jpg" width="350"></a>